What you Need to Do Before Working with a Brand and Website Designer

 Have a Basic Understanding of your Business and Target Audience

-Having a basic understanding of your business seems… well… basic, right?
-It can actually be easy to forget!
-Sometimes, when new business owners have big dreams for their brand, they jump into design work before really knowing anything besides the kind of work they want to do.
+Having a basic understanding of your business seems… basic.
+I know.
+But it can actually be easy to forget!
+When new business owners have big dreams for their brand, they sometimes jump into design work before really knowing anything besides the kind of work they want to do.

-Beyond the kind of business you want to run, you should be able to clearly define how you run it, who you’re serving, and why (that last one’s extra important!).
+Beyond the type of business you want to run, you should be able to clearly define how you run it, who you’re serving, and why (that last one’s extra important).

 • How are you going to run your business so you can stand out?
-Will you do stylized portraits in a local studio?
-Or casual candids in far-off places?
-Are you going to specialize in wedding photography?
-Or family and newborns?
+What type of photography are you going to specialize in?
 What kind of experience will you provide for your clients?
+How is your approach different from your competition?

 • Who are you going to serve?
 Go deeper than “engaged couples” or “families with kids.”
-Maybe your dream clients are adventurous and outgoing couples planning destination weddings – the kind of people who would jump in the ocean in their suit or dress at the end of the night, no questions asked.
-Or maybe adventurous families in Arizona with elementary-age kids are more your style.
+Maybe your ideal clients are adventurous and outgoing couples planning destination weddings – the kind of people who would jump in the ocean in their suit or dress at the end of the night, no questions asked.
+Or maybe legacy-focused families in Arizona with young kids are more your style.
 No matter who they are, make sure you know exactly the kind of people you really want to serve, and learn everything you can about them.

 • Why did you start your business in the first place?
 Was it to be able to work from home so you can be with your babies?
 Or to help young moms feel beautiful in those foggy postpartum days?
 Keep asking “why” and go several layers deep until you uncover the true reason.
 Check out this blog post for a brand strategy exercise that will teach you how to find your “why!”